• Skip to primary navigation

 • Remove from smoker.

 • Combine BBQ sauce ingredients in large bowl.
-Add meatballs and gently stir until meatballs are coated.
+Add meatballs and gently stir until meatballs are well coated.

 • Serve immediately.